 The Empire Stores are a complex of seven contiguous four- and five-story historic warehouses containing of approximately 350,000 square feet.
 The warehouses were built between 1869 and 1885 and primarily used for coffee storage until they were abandoned in the 1960s.
 The warehouses have been closed for over 50 years due to deteriorated buildings conditions.
 Redevelopment will adaptively reuse the structure and allow for a mix of commercial, retail and office uses that complement the unique character of this industrial waterfront structure.

 In summer 2013, a team led by Midtown Equities was designated to redevelop Empire Stores.
 Designed by Studio V Architecture, the proposed building plan will feature nearly 80,000 square feet of restaurant, retail, and event space and 300,000 square feet of office space.
 West Elm will anchor the building by leasing both office and retail space.
 In addition, Brooklyn Historical Society will occupy 3,200 square feet of exhibition space as part of the project to celebrate the rich cultural history of the borough.
-Construction is expected to being in early 2014 with an expected completion of fall 2015.
+Construction began in early 2014 and is expected to be completed in June 2016.

 The John Street development site is located at the Park’s northern edge in the future John Street section of the Park.
 In July 2013, BBP selected a joint venture of Alloy Development and Monadnock Development to design and develop the John Street development site.
 The residential development will include approximately 50 residential units comprising a total of 96,000 square feet, 2,600 square feet of ground floor retail, and 1,750 square feet of cultural space.
 The cultural space will be occupied by the first annex of the Brooklyn Children’s Museum, based in Crown Heights, Brooklyn that provides exhibitions, cultural and environmental educational programming for children and families.
-Construction is expected to begin in 2014 with anticipated completion in late 2015.
+Construction began in summer 2014 and is expected to be completed by mid-2016.